-Having this reference is of great importance so you can now focus on the technical realization and don’t have to think about making any more design decisions.
+Having this reference is of great importance so you can then focus on the technical realisation and don’t have to think about making any more design decisions.
 It is easier to come up with solutions and workarounds if technical challenges arise when you know what the intention is, so you can focus with that part of your brain instead of your designer hat.

 How would you compare your usage of the Template Builder over the After Effects extension?

 What I love about the Template Builder is that the technical limitations enforces you to focus on what is really important in the design.
 I personally enjoy coming up with creative solutions to these technical challenges.